NikitaJWilliams/Guided-Project-Analyzing-CIA-Factbook-Data-Using-SQLite-and-R/README.md

 query_2 <- "select MIN(population), MAX(population), MIN(population_growth), MAX(population_growth) from facts"
 result_2 <- dbGetQuery(conn, query_2)
 ```
 When we take a glance at the output, there are two values which come across as fabricated: MAX(population) and MIN(population).
 The *factbook* database reports the smallest national population to be 0 and the largest national population to be around 7.2 billion.
+Common knowledge tells us that none of the countries on the planet can possibly meet such a criteria.

-We can operate a query to trace the smallest and largest population values to the countries that they belong to.
+We can operate a query to trace the source of the problem.

 ```
 query_3 <- "Select* from facts where population = (Select MIN(population) from facts)"